 McCleary was held on all charges.

 Thomas Olson was acquitted of Robbery.
 Steven C. Townsend, Mr. Olson’s attorney, said it took more time to for the court to order and have lunch delivered for the jury than it did for Mr. Olson’s peers to find Mr. Olson not guilty of Robbery, a first degree felony.
-Mr. Olson was facing the criminal charge as a result of an incident that occurred in the Lawrenceville section of Pittsburgh in August of 2009.
+According to New Jersey criminal justice attorney, Mr. Olson was facing the criminal charge as a result of an incident that occurred in the Lawrenceville section of Pittsburgh in August of 2009.
 The charge could have put Mr. Olson in prison for up to 20 years, plus an additional 5 years for the use of a weapon.

 A pizza delivery man was robbed by an unknown white male who was wielding a “sawed-off” baseball bat.
 Fortunately for the man, he was not injured and the robber got away with only $20.
 There were phone records which led police to the telephone booth where the phone call was made to order the pizza.
 After the incident, police along with the victim, reviewed the video surveillance of the telephone where the call was made.
 The jurors however, were never provided the video because the Commonwealth said that the manager of the gas station where the call was made, had no idea how to preserve it.
 On cross examination, the detectives admitted that one of the most critical pieces of evidence in a robbery is identification, yet they failed to take steps to preserve the video.